NSF-BSF Joint Funding Program in Chemistry has been suspended

-Basic structure of the program is simple, and is quite similar to the types of projects that the BSF has supported for the past 40 years.
-Scientists from Israel and the U.S. will write together a proposal for a joint research project, which will be conducted partly in Israel and partly in the U.S. The U.S. scientist will submit the proposal to the NSF, and if the proposal is selected, will receive a regular grant from the NSF.
+Basic structure of the program was simple, and was quite similar to the types of projects that the BSF has supported for the past 40 years.
+Scientists from Israel and the US write together a proposal for a joint research project, which will be conducted partly in Israel and partly in the U.S. The U.S. scientist will submit the proposal to the NSF, and if the proposal is selected, he will receive a regular grant from the NSF.
 The Israeli scientist, together with his U.S. collaborator, will submit the same core proposal (same pre-proposal and later the same 15 pages of program description) to the BSF, using the BSF submission system and special instructions.
-If selected, the Israeli scientist will receive a BSF grant, which is planned to be larger than a regular BSF grant.
+If selected, the Israeli scientist will receive a BSF grant, which is larger than a regular BSF grant.

 Two rounds of the program were held in 2012 and 2013.
 In the first, 12 full proposals with an Israeli component were submitted and 3 were awarded a grant.
 In the second round, 18 full proposals that included Israelis were submitted, and 3 were funded.

 The entire program (for all participating countries) was suspended for re-assessment by the Chemistry Division of the NSF.